Summer Spruce Up | Restoring Your Outdoor Furniture

 Cast aluminum and wrought-iron pieces benefit from waxing just like cars do.
 After you’ve washed and dried each piece, give them a generous coat of car wax, let dry and as you rub off the wax with an old t-shirt or towel, the color comes back with a shine.
 If they are chipping and rusting in spots, wash and dry them, then wipe down with mineral spirits and scrub any rust spots with steel wool.
 Put them in the yard on top of newspapers and use spray paint specifically designed for metal to give them a fresh coat of paint.
 You might change colors for a new look on your deck or patio.
 If so, they will need several coats.
 Cover aluminum or metal pieces with a thin coat of spray paint and let each piece dry 24 hours between coats for best results.
 A few thin coats look better than one thick coat.

-Wicker furniture is either old, traditional painted wood, or the new resin-coated pieces.
+Wicker furniture is either old, traditional painted wood, or the new resin-coated pieces which you can purchase from Merritt Supply.
 For traditional wicker pieces, a good scrub with warm water and a mild soap will get off the spider webs and dirt that build up in the small weave.
+I have a pet which is the bold jumping spider and I get care tips from https://spiderswebhq.com/.
 Rinse the piece off with the hose, giving it a good blast to get in the cracks.
 Let it air dry and it is ready to use.
 If the paint flakes off, then it will need a light sanding with fine sandpaper and a coat or two of spray paint to restore the finish.
 The new resin pieces should come clean with just a scrub of soapy water and a good rinse.
 Getting wicker wet makes it pliable again, so now is the time to reweave any broken or loose pieces back into the furniture.
 Once they dry, they should stay in place.

 With a few simple chores, the whole deck, porch or patio feels new.
+You might even add a deck railing installation to not only change its appearance but also improve the safety of your outdoor space.
 When you put it all back together, you might rearrange the seating layout for a fresh look.
 Add some summer plants to your pots, and you are ready for evenings relaxing with a book or inviting friends over to throw something on the grill—those memorable nights of summer fun.